 Kenneth was the son of an affluent lawyer from an old Scottish family.
 He had a number of famous relatives: his curate great grand uncle was the poet, James Grahame, while his cousin, Sir Anthony Hope Hawkins (alias Anthony Hope) was the author of ‘The Prisoner of Zenda’.
 Kenneth was born in Edinburgh but, upon his father’s appointment as Sheriff-Substitute of Argyllshire the following year, the family moved north to Inverary.
 Tragedy struck in 1864 when Kenneth’s mother died of scarlet fever.
-His alcoholic father was unable to cope and Kenneth and his siblings were sent to England to live with their maternal grandmother at ‘The Mount’ (Herries School) in Cookham Dean by the Thames.
-The family also rented Fernhill Cottage in Winkfield for a while when the house in Cookham became unsafe.
-Kenneth's favourite uncle, David Ingles, was the curate at nearby Cranbourne and it was in his church that the boy began to first recite his poetry.
+His alcoholic father was unable to cope and Kenneth and his siblings were sent to England to live with their maternal grandmother at ‘The Mount’ in Cookham Dean by the Thames.
+The family also rented Fernhill Cottage in Cranbourne for a while when the house in Cookham became unsafe.
+Kenneth's favourite uncle, David Ingles, was the curate at Cookham Dean and then Cranbourne.
+It was in his latter church that the boy began to first recite his poetry.
 Kenneth became a pupil at St. Edward's School, Oxford until 1875, but was unable to enter the University and so went to work for his uncle in London.
 In 1879, Mr. William Lidderdale of Ascot Place helped him get a job at the Bank of England as a gentleman-clerk.

 It was while at the bank that Kenneth started to compose pieces of entertaining non-fiction in his spare time.
 He contributed articles to the St. James Gazette, WE Henley's National Observer and The Yellow Book.
 In 1893, he had a number of stories published in “Pagan Papers” about a group of orphaned children.
 This was followed, two years later, by a collection of sketches from previously published works called “The Golden Age” and then “Dream Days” in 1898, which included his most famous short story, 'The Reluctant Dragon'.
 In this latter tale, a misunderstood dragon is pursued by paranoid villagers.
 He makes friends with St. George and the two enact a fake fight in which the dragon pretends to be killed!